DokuSan00/IoT-Final-Project/README.md

-#### GPIO isn't supported on Windows, so don't forget to "comment out" all GPIO codes before run
+#### GPIO doesnt't supported on Windows, so don't forget to "comment out" all GPIO codes before run
 #### Working on window, is only for working with web's appearance/styling
 ----------------------------------------------------------------
 # To install Flask on Windows, you need Python: